Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 Here are the people who are most vulnerable to knee ligament tears and may require a knee brace for torn MCL:

-- Athletes: Individuals who participate in high-impact sports like football, basketball, soccer, skiing, and gymnastics are at a higher risk of knee ligament tear.
-It's attributed to the quick changes in direction and jumping that put significant pressure on the knee.
+- Athletes: People who compete in high-impact sports such as football, basketball, skiing and gymnastics are at a heightened risk of getting torn knee ligaments on their knees at the time of the accident.
+This is because rapid changes of direction and jumping place enormous stress on the knee joint.

-- Older People: People older than 40 are also prone to knee ligament tears as their ligaments become elastic, and they suffer from pre-existing conditions like knee arthritis or osteoarthritis.
+- Older People: People over 40 are also prone to knee ligament tears because their ligaments become elastic and they suffer from pre-existing conditions such as knee arthritis or osteoarthritis.

 Treatments for Knee Ligament Injuries